built-on-openfin/container-starter/how-to/use-licensed-codecs/README.md

 ## Get Started

-Follow the instructions below to get up and running.
+Follow the instructions below to get up and running and read our supporting documentation: <https://developers.openfin.co/of-docs/docs/codecs>

 ### Set up the project